 In 2017, we partnered with the Vermont Climate & Health Program to provide 200 trees to residents in urbanized areas of Bennington and Newport.
 These communities were selected based on their relatively high risk for heat illnesses, in part due to lack of tree cover.
 During the first 20 years, the trees are expected to save participating residents over $275 in energy savings, while reducing atmospheric carbon by over 200,000 pounds, removing nearly 600 pounds of air pollutants, and intercepting over 1.5 million gallons of stormwater.
 The total estimated economic benefit for these household and ecosystem services is roughly $50,000.

-We are continuing this program in 2018 in both Rutland and Barre, Vermont.
+We continued this program in 2018 and gave away 300 trees to residents in both Rutland and Barre, Vermont.

 When planted properly, a single mature tree can save a homeowner up to 20% on energy costs.
 For homes without air conditioning, shade trees can make the home feel cooler during summer heat.
 Planting trees can also: